 In June of 2012, the Obama administration created a new remedy for young immigrants in the U.S. with no legal status.
-Called "deferred action for childhood arrivals," or "DACA," it allows immigrants who were brought to the United States as children and who meet certain other requirements to apply for two years' protection from deportation (removal), as well a work permit.
+Called "deferred action for childhood arrivals," or "DACA," it allowed people who were brought to the United States as children and who meet certain other requirements to apply for two years' protection from deportation (removal) as well a work permit.

-The criminal grounds of ineligibility are going to be especially challenging for some applicants; especially because the term "significant misdemeanor" is not one that previously appeared in the immigration law, and thus has not yet been applied to particular fact patterns by USCIS or the courts.
+The criminal grounds of ineligibility are especially challenging for some DACA applicants; especially because the term "significant misdemeanor" is not one with a long history in the immigration law.
+Thus it has not often been applied to particular fact patterns by USCIS or the courts.
 USCIS states that it will consider the totality of the circumstances regarding the criminal behavior and make decisions on an individualized basis.
 However, USCIS does use a set of guidelines while looking at criminal history.

 But that's not all.
-They may also include any other misdemeanor for which the applicant was sentenced to more than 90 days in prison, not including suspended sentences, pretrial detention, or time held on an immigration detainer.
+USCIS also includes any other misdemeanor for which the applicant was sentenced to more than 90 days in prison, not including suspended sentences, pretrial detention, or time held on an immigration detainer.
 (And again, three or more misdemeanors of any sort are a disqualifier for deferred action status.)

 USCIS has also explained a "non-significant misdemeanor," as including any misdemeanor punishable by imprisonment of more than five days and less than a year that is not on the USCIS list of significant misdemeanors.

-Nevertheless, USCIS has assured attorneys that it will not share information about the immigrant applicants or their family with the enforcement arm of the Department of Homeland Security (DHS), called Immigration and Customs Enforcement (ICE).
+USCIS has assured attorneys that it will not share information about the immigrant applicants or their family with the enforcement arm of the Department of Homeland Security (DHS), called Immigration and Customs Enforcement (ICE).
 But if you've applied for DACA unsuccessfully, you might want to consider consulting with an experienced immigration attorney.
 The attorney can assess whether any other immigration benefits might be open to you.